NLeSC/Massive-PotreeConverter/README.md

 ## Docker

-We have created a Dockerfile (in docker folder) which is a Ubuntu 14.04 with the proper installations of PDAL, PotreeConverter, LAStools (open) and Massive-PotreeConverter.
+We have created a Dockerfile which is a Ubuntu 14.04 with the proper installations of PDAL, PotreeConverter, LAStools (open) and Massive-PotreeConverter.
 It is meant to help you when running the `generate_tiles.py`, `generate_potree.py`, `merge_potree.py` and `merge_potree_all.py`

 Dont's know about Docker?
 See [Docker] (https://www.docker.com/)